material-components/material-components-web-react/packages/snackbar/README.md

 Prop Name | Type | Description
 --- | --- | ---
-message | String | Message to show in the snackbar reason | String | Why the snackbar is closed className | String | Classes to be applied to the root element. timeoutMs | Number | Timeout in milliseconds when to close snackbar. closeOnEscape | Boolean | Closes popup on "Esc" button if true.
+message | String | Message to show in the snackbar reason | String | Passed as argument when snackbar closes programatically className | String | Classes to be applied to the root element. timeoutMs | Number | Timeout in milliseconds when to close snackbar. closeOnEscape | Boolean | Closes popup on "Esc" button if true.